Skip to Main Content

 • Williston on Contracts

-Most deal primarily with Federal law but IALS does collect some important state material e.g. Balotti & Finkelstein The Delaware law of corporations and business.
+Most deal primarily with federal law, but IALS does collect some important state material (e.g., Balotti & Finkelstein, The Delaware law of corporations and business organizations).

 Government publications

-Details of publications from 1976 onwards are available on the U.S. Government Printing Office website at http://catalog.gpo.gov/F. For older material, there is the Monthly catalog of US government publications.
-IALS has 1967-83 in paper and 1984-95 on microfiches.
+Details of U.S. government publications from 1976 onwards are available on the U.S. Government Printing Office website.
+For older material, there is the Monthly catalog of US government publications.
+IALS has online access up to the end of 2004 through LLMC Digital.

-IALS has very few US government publications.
-The LSE Library, which is a depository library for US government publications, should hold a complete set.
+IALS has very few U.S. government publications.
+The LSE Library is a depository library for U.S. government publications and so has a large collection of these materials.

 Periodicals